thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-name-of-jesus.md

 Why?
 Because they knew the name they preached belonged to the resurrected Lord, and that no power could stop Him!
 We are called to the same boldness - Speak His name without shame.
 Declare His name over your family.
-Share His name with your neighbors.
+Share His name with your neighbours.
 Trust in His name in the face of fear.

 The name of Jesus is your anchor and weapon - because Jesus lives, you never walk alone!